nixigaj/updi-plus-uart-macos/README.md

 ## Analysis

-When using the provided USB programmers in the Programming Embedded Systems labs, many units have proven not to work with Apple macOS machines, while functioning without problems on Linux and Windows systems.
+When using the provided USB programmers in the Microcontroller Programming labs, many units have proven not to work with Apple macOS machines, while functioning without problems on Linux and Windows systems.
 The issue appears to be limited to specific units, as others work correctly.
 I brought home one working and one non-working unit to analyze the error on an M4 Mac Mini.

 ### USB packet capture